 This is the sort of paralyzing mess that for some reason, wants me to live in it.
 (I don’t.
 I work very hard to not allow my home to be messy.
 I am not a naturally tidy person, which is baffling because I LOVE it when my home is tidy, and I grew up in a tidy home.
 I don’t know where I developed the messy habits.)

-I have learned that it is far easier to KEEP my home clean than to have to try to clean it once it gets to the paralyzing mess stage.
+I have learned that it is far easier to KEEP my home clean than to have to try cleaning a messy house once it gets to the paralyzing mess stage.

 But, if you are still there, paralyzed in your mess… well, I get it and I have the path to the light at the end of the tunnel for you.

 My momma taught me this when I was an obviously overwhelmed-by-the-mess kid, and it’s worked ever since.